MAPS - DPD GIS Viewer/Zoning Atlas

 FEMA FIRMs (Flood Insurance Rate Maps)

 Planned Development Outline and Final Plans may be accessed from the Shelby County Register of Deeds.
-On the Register's page, you can either type in the name of the planned development on the left hand of the screen (under "Last Name/Company") or use the GIS program on the right hand of the screen if you know the address or the area of the County into which to zoom.
+On the Register's index page, you can either type in the name of the planned development on the left hand of the screen (under the "Property Records" heading) or use the GIS program on the right hand of the screen if you know the address or the area of the County into which to zoom.
 Once you have clicked on or located the parcel in question by using either search tool, you can download the Planned Development Final Plan by clicking on the link entitled "Plat BK. & PG." on the left side of the screen, which is under the owner name, property address, etc.

-Go to the page that contains annexation maps.
+Annexation MapsClick here to go to the page that contains annexation maps.